 How to Get to Sok San Village

-As of 2020 both Island Speed Boat Cambodia (3 times per day) and Buva Sea (1 time per day) stop at Sok San Village.
+Both Island Speed Boat Cambodia (3 times per day) and Buva Sea (1 time per day) stop at Sok San Village.
 The journey will cost roughly $25 return and will take approximately 1 hour.
 (Sok San Beach Resort also runs a daily ferry service from Sihanoukville to Sok San, but their guests get priority and prices are inflated ($40) for non-guests).

 Island Speed Boat Cambodia Timetable: